pushkin-consortium/pushkin/docs/developers/testing.md

 ## Jest for pushkin repo development

+!!! bug "Tests failing with 'invalid hook call' warning?"
+    If you install or upgrade any dependencies in the front-end component of a site template (e.g. `templates/sites/basic/src/pushkin/front-end`), some of the site template tests will fail, and you'll see a number of errors, including "invalid hook call".
+This occurs because of duplicate copies of React in your top-level `node_modules` and `node_modules` in the front-end component (see [here](https://legacy.reactjs.org/warnings/invalid-hook-call-warning.html#duplicate-react)).
+To resolve this issue, simply delete `node_modules` **from the front-end component**.
+This guidance applies only to the **development** environment, where these dependencies are not needed.

 After cloning the `pushkin` repo and running `yarn install`, you can run tests for all Pushkin packages and templates by running:

 ```